 - With a RRIF there is no maximum withdrawal amount

 Understanding How RRIF Withdrawals Work

-Because the purpose of an RRIF is to pay you a retirement income, you must withdraw a portion of your overall account balance each calendar year.
-The minimum withdrawal amount is calculated as a percentage of your plan’s total value at the beginning of the year.
+Because the purpose of a Registered Retirement Income Fund is to pay you a retirement income, you must withdraw a portion of your overall account balance each calendar year.
+The RRIF minimum withdrawal amount is calculated as a percentage of your plan’s total value at the beginning of the year.
 The percentage is also based upon your age.
 In other words, the younger you are, the lower the minimum withdrawal amount.

 Withholding Tax Rates

 If you are withdrawing more than the annual minimum from your RRIF, you will be subject to withholding tax, taken at source.
 Here are the withholding tax rates for anyone living outside of Quebec.